Eunice Olumide: Television and broadcasting career

-Olumide appears regularly on BBC Radio and in 2020 on BBC Radio 4 Pick of The Week, and is a panellist on prime time talk shows as well as John Bishop's Britain and BBC Learning Zone.
-She produced an exclusive interview for Vice on Reincarnated starring Snoop Dogg (also known as Snoop Lion).
+In 2020 she appeared on an edition of BBC Radio 4 Pick of The Week, and has been a guest on talk shows including John Bishop's Britain and BBC Learning Zone.
+She produced an exclusive online interview for Vice on Reincarnated starring Snoop Dogg (also known as Snoop Lion).
 Olumide has interviewed comedians Doc Brown and Stephen K Amos.